zoews/zoews.github.io/_posts/2018-08-08-sexual harassment.md

 ### The tl;dr:

-I'm going to take a bit to describe this journeny below.
+I'm going to take a bit to describe this journey below.
 If you don't have the time to wade through with me, here are the **key findings of my analysis**:

--   Topic modeling of sexual harassment reports draws attention to several areas: the supervisor/mentor relationships, common spaces like the research lab, ongoing “pressuring” and “grooming” behaviors by faculty members, and devastating impacts on individual lives.
+-   Topic modeling of sexual harassment reports surfaces several recurring elements within reports: the supervisor/mentor relationships, common spaces like the research lab, ongoing “pressuring” and “grooming” behaviors by faculty members, and devastating impacts on individual lives.

--   Topic modeling also helps us ask: what is the domain of places, relationships, and interactions at play in these incidents?
-What may we have failed to include or anticipate in our data-collecting strategies?
+-   Specifically, topic modeling encourages us to ask: what is the domain of places, relationships, and interactions at play in these incidents?
+What may we have failed to include or anticipate in our data collectionn strategies?

 -   If we collect information about institutional responses, or description of the incident itself, we can predict with \~80% accuracy whether the target will eventually “quit” or “leave” their career/academia/etc. in the long run.
 Non-responses from institutions, descriptions of bosses and supervisors, and descriptions of spaces like “office” and “lab” are among the most predictive of a left/quit outcome.

 -   Building a predictive model doesn’t have to be a means to an end.
 Rather, it gives us an opportunity to assess which features of our data are most powerful when making those predictions, and in doing so, helps us to identify potential correlations to focus on in subsequent investigations.

-And here’s what I hope you **take away**:
+Here's some of what I hope you **take away**:

 -   Critical data science, as a set of methods and an ethical stance, can absolutely play a part in challenging our assumptions, redirecting our attention, and prompting us to ask new and more careful questions.

 -   Our intuitions and findings in this realm are always contingent.
 We must always contextualize what we produce within the day-to-day and institutional realities in which some narratives are given more power than others.

 -   I want to use data science to interrogate and critique structures of power and oppression.
 (And I hope you want that, too!)

 Now, how did we get here?